 If you want several features, one credit card may not be the best option, so you’d need to focus on the feature that’s most important to you.

 Applying for lots of credit in a short space of time could look like you’re struggling to get credit; this could happen even if your applications are successful.
-Many credit card companies have eligibility checkers that show you the likelihood of being accepted for a card before you apply.
-These cards run a simple check that won’t affect your credit history.
+Many credit card companies have eligibility checkers that show you the likelihood of being accepted for a credit card before you apply and won’t affect your credit rating.

 Just remember, these pre-application checks are guides and not full credit searches, so results may vary when you make a full application.

-Try our eligibility checker where you can see if you’re likely to be accepted for a Barclaycard.
+With our eligibility checker you can see how likely you are to be accepted for a Barclaycard.

 When you apply we’ll first run a full credit check to make sure your personal details are correct and that you can safely afford to take on extra credit.
 Here’s what happens next: